CompCogNeuro/CompCogNeuro.github.io/content/inhibition.md

 Furthermore, the way in which inhibition and excitation interact through the tug-of-war dynamic as we saw in [[neuron]] is _essential_ for enabling these inhibitory dynamics to be as robust as they are.
 For example, the shunting nature of inhibition, which only starts to resist once the membrane potential starts to rise, enables the neurons to get some level of activity and then get pulled back down --- an alternative subtractive form of inhibition (i.e., simply subtracting away from excitation) would either prevent activation entirely or not generate enough inhibition to control the excitation.

-See the [[inhibition sim]] to explore the roles of feedforward and feedback inhibitory connectivity.
+See the [[inhibition simulation]] to explore the roles of feedforward and feedback inhibitory connectivity.

 ## Fast-spiking vs slower-acting inhibitory interneurons